-Ready to learn the Like A Dragon 8 release date?
+If you're ready to learn the Like A Dragon 8 release date, we're here to help.
 This new entry in Sega's hit crime franchise, also known as Yakuza in western regions, is bound to cause a splash once it releases.
 With the series pumping out more entries than ever before, this eighth mainline instalment looks set to be a big one.

 In this hub, we'll break down everything you need to know about Like A Dragon 8.
 That includes its proposed release date, as well as its story and gameplay features.
 As you can tell from its title, the Yakuza moniker is officially out, so we've got details on that too.